giannifontanot/homework-unit-test/README.md

 # The project

-The aim of this project is to provide the opportunity to capture the information of the team and save it for later use.
+The aim of this project is to provide the opportunity to capture the information of a team in a company and save it for later use.
 The team is composed by a manager, the engineers, and interns.
 The information is captured on a CLI (command line interface) in a very clean and efficient way.
 After all the data is captured, the system creates a HTML page and shows this information on a browser.